MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 - **Select contact matching rule** - matching rule defines how to find and prioritize existing records.
 You can use the out-of-the-box matching rule *Update contact using email* or you can create you own custom matching rules.
 Custom matching rules can be created in Settings -> Matching rules.
 - **Update matched contact with submitted data**
   - Yes - the best matching record is updated with form submission data.
-  - No - the matched record is not updated with form submission data.
+  - No - the matched record isn't updated with form submission data.
 The forms submission data is only linked to the matched record.
 - **Create a new contact if there was no match to an existing one?**
   - Yes - if the matching rule doesn't find any suitable record to update, a new record is created.
   - No - no new record is created.
 The form submission data can be accessed only through the Form submission.